ArthurDassier/Mjolnir_kit/README.md

 ## Environment Configuration

+- [ ] Generate an SSH key and provide it to Gitlab for access to repositories `ssh-keygen # Use all defaults`

+- [ ] Then press enter until you get to an empty comand line, then `cat $HOME/.ssh/id_rsa.pub`

+- [ ] Then copy the ssh key and go back to Gitlab.
+Click on your user profile at the top right corner of the screen then click on settings from the drop down menu.
+Now a new panel on the left hand side of the screen wil apear, click on SSH Keys, then paste your SSH key into the text field and submit it.

+- [ ] Obtain a copy of the repository
+`git clone git@gitlab.com:djnighti/ucsd_robo_car_simple_ros.git`

 Please follow the steps below to properly install this library on your Jetson Nano

 AFTER you have installed ROS on your Jetson (instructions can be found <a href="https://docs.google.com/document/d/1LxcTvSTRHVxSnv3x_cJ667loWgzCt7ikTJk51dKAFSs/edit?usp=sharing" >here</a>) enter the commands below in the command window on your Jetson: